flub78/ansible-letssurf/Readme.md

 Test
 ----

-After installation the server answer to http://www.lets-surf.comif it is a local test on a docker container, resolve the domain name in /etc/hosts
+After installation the server answer to http://www.lets-surf.com

-172.18.0.100    ctnr.lets-surf.com lets-surf.com www.lets-surf.com
+if it is a local test on a docker container, resolve the domain name in /etc/hosts 172.18.0.100    ctnr.lets-surf.com lets-surf.com www.lets-surf.com